 Negative impacts on biodiversity across different production systems (Adapted from Bull et al. (2019) Internal report on the Conservation Hierarchy for Kering, S.A.):

 Relative damage to biodiversity caused at different levels in the fashion and textiles supply chain (Adapted from the Kering Group Environmental Profit & Loss (EP&L) account and Bull et al. (2019) Internal report on the Conservation Hierarchy for Kering, S.A.):

 As indicated in this example, raw material extraction is the highest risk level on the supply chain for biodiversity impacts, particularly where livestock and mining production systems are involved for leather, animal fibre and metal production.
 That is because these systems drive land use change, which is the greatest direct threat to biodiversity globally, due to destruction and degradation of available habitat and direct mortality during land conversion.
 Processing, manufacturing and retail and administration also pose risks to biodiversity, primarily indirectly through green house gas emissions causing climate change.

-The table below, adapted from Bull et al. (2019) Internal report on the Conservation Hierarchy for Kering, S.A., outlines some examples of different actions that could be taken to mitigate the negative impacts of fashion and textile companies and restore biodiversity throughout production systems and supply chains.
+The table below, adapted from Bull et al. (2019) Internal report on the Conservation Hierarchy for Kering, S.A., outlines how the Mitigation and Conservation Hierarchy can be used to identify actions to mitigate the negative impacts of fashion and textile companies, and restore biodiversity throughout production systems, supply chains and beyond.

-For a practical example of how companies in the fashion industry are currently applying the Conservation Hierarchy to restore biodiversity across their supply chains, see our case study on mitigating diffuse impacts of fashion and textiles supply chains, based on work by Kering Group and the global Fashion Pact.
+For a practical example of how companies in the fashion industry are currently applying the Mitigation and Conservation Hierarchy, see our case study on mitigating diffuse impacts of fashion and textiles supply chains, based on work by Kering Group and the global Fashion Pact.